akash-kumar-biswas/Library-Management-System/README.md

 # MyJavaProject
-This is a basic console based Library Management System.
+This is a simple console based Library Management System.
 <br>
 This project is coded in Java and coverers the basic Object-Oriented Programming concepts.